nataliezoekerr/My-Website/content/_index.md

 In 2019, I completed my PhD in the <span style="color:blue">[Crone Lab](http://ase.tufts.edu/biology/labs/crone/)</span> at Tufts University.
 My PhD research involved using population models to evaluate life history strategies and trade-offs in insects.
 More specifically, I investigated the contribution of worker size variation in bumble bee, *Bombus vosnesenskii*, colonies and how this variation contributes toward colony growth.
 I also investigated the demographic consequences of shifting phenology of the mustard white butterfly in response to a warming climate.

 In my spare time, you can often find me gardening - both indoor and outdoor gardening.
 I love creating and designing native pollinator-friendly gardens for my family and friends.
-If I'm not gardening, I will be social dancing.
-My first love is Brazilian zouk, and my second love is fusion dancing.
+If I'm not gardening, I will be dancing Brazilian zouk.

 <br>